 The repentance Paul talks about has three components:

 1. Sorrow for Sin Sorrow for sin is a private but necessary part of reconciliation with God.
-It means the difference between a heartfelt apology of true contrition, and an apology to acquire forgiveness because “I know I’m supposed to be sorry.”
+It’s the difference between a heartfelt return to God’s rule and a perfunctory apology given to acquire forgiveness because “I know I’m supposed to be sorry.”

-2. Desire to Turn From Sin The reason we “give up” bad habits or distractions during Lent, for example, is to avoid temptation and the occasion of sin.
-The outward appearance, the action, means very little without the inward reverence of a person who desires to become holy.
+2. Desire to Turn From Sin The reason we give up bad habits or distractions during Lent, for example, is to avoid temptation and the occasion of sin.
+The outward appearance, the action, means very little without the inward reverence of a person who desires to become holy through God’s strength.

-3. Trust in God’s Grace With the Grace Jesus died to give us and the Holy Spirit He left in His place, we can come to a real knowledge of our sins and repent in a healthy way.
-Lent can bring us into a greater sense of the grace which makes us aware of our sin, which gives us strength to turn from our old ways, and which ultimately saves us.
+3. Trust in God’s Grace By trusting in the forgiveness Jesus died to offer us and the work of the Holy Spirit within us, we can come to a real knowledge of our sins and repent in a healthy way.
+Lent can lead us to a greater sense of the grace which makes us aware of our sin, gives us strength to turn from our old ways, and ultimately saves us.

-There’s this attitude that if you’re really a Christian, if you’re really saved, you shouldn’t grieve for or dwell on sin or suffering, and it's not a helpful one.
+There’s this attitude that if you’re really a Christian, if you’re really saved, you shouldn’t grieve over your sin or dwell on it.
+I don’t think that attitude is a helpful one.
 The way we try to hide brokenness and sin and sorrow in the name of being Christians — who are not, apparently, supposed to have anything to complain about — is astounding to me.
-It seems like, on the surface, there is no room for pain and sorrow in Christianity because ours is a joyful faith.
-But I believe that it is in knowing real sorrow that we can know real joy.
+It seems like, on the surface, there is no room for pain and sorrow in our lives because ours is supposed to be a joyful faith.
+But I believe that it is in knowing real sorrow that we can also know real joy.

-In remembering Christ’s passion I am reminded of the suffering He underwent for me, so that I could be forgiven, so that I could enter into eternal life with Him.
+Christ’s passion reminds me of the suffering he underwent for me so that I could be forgiven and could enter into eternal life with him.
 I grieve for my sin and the death that a perfect God endured for my sake.
 The very nature of the Cross is a paradox.
-In the cross, grief and joy, sin and grace, death and life, are all present in the fullest sense.
-I don’t think it’s wrong that we experience that paradox as well.
+In the cross, grief and joy, sin and grace, and death and life are all present in the fullest sense.
+I don’t think it’s wrong if we experience that paradox as well.